Bruno-Romero/challengeCDS/README.md

 In order to use the app:

 * clone the repo
-* open console in your repo and execute : npm install node
+* open console in your repo and execute : npm install
-* and execute node app.js
+* and execute: node app.js

 Now to consume the services you can use your favorite http request handler and consume the following services: